tracim/tracim/frontend_lib/README.md

 The Webpack configuration used to build the standalone bundle is [webpack.optimized.config.js](./webpack.optimized.config.js).

 #### Pros
-- it is lighter: some dependencies are externals therefore not in the bundle
+- it is smaller: some dependencies are externals thus not in the bundle
 - it builds faster: since it is lighter

 #### Cons